moha-b/Cops-Rush/README.md

 # Cops Rush
- Our game is a thrilling and immersive 3D experience that offers players an exciting and engaging gameplay.
-With stunning visuals, immersive audio, and challenging mechanics, our game promises to deliver a memorable gaming experience.
+3D Cop Runner" is an action-packed endless runner game where players control a cop chasing down criminals and zombies in a thrilling urban environment.
+Dodge obstacles, eliminate zombies, and reach the finish line.
+With its fast-paced gameplay and stunning 3D graphics, it offers an intense and immersive experience for players seeking adrenaline-pumping action in pursuit of justice.